ahsan598/devops-projects-hands-on/docker/drupal-docker-image/project-notes.md

 ## 🧰 How the Dockerfile Works

-This Dockerfile creates a **custom Drupal 10 image** with a pre-installed Bootstrap theme.
+This Dockerfile creates a **custom Drupal-10 image** with a pre-installed Bootstrap theme.

 ### 🔨 Steps Explained:

 1. **Use Base Image**
-   - Start from the official Drupal 10 image:
+   - Use official Drupal 10.2.7 image (slim variant) as base for a lightweight setup
      ```dockerfile
-     FROM drupal:10
+     FROM drupal:10.2.7-slim
      ```

 2. **Install Git**